arunkd13/arunkd13.github.io/content/blog/vacant-land-tax.md

 Feeling happy at the turn of events, I thanked the assistant and the assessor for their work.

-"You come and go so many times for this work, but you never think of giving us something for our expenses.
-Give at least Rs.
-1000 to him", the assessor finally let frustration out.
+"YOU COME AND GO SO MANY TIMES FOR THIS WORK, but you never think of giving us something for our expenses.
+GIVE AT LEAST 1000 TO HIM", the assessor finally let his frustration out.

-I was ashamed on hearing it.
+I was feeling ashamed on hearing it.

 I asked the person to come outside the office.
 There I took two Rs.
-500 rupees notes and gave it to him.
+500 notes and gave it to him.
 Emotions of shame, pity and thankfulness suppressed the analytical side of my brain.

 Thinking through this episode, I could have saved myself a lot of work and money by going directly to the assessor, dropping the letter along with a Rs.
 500